 - U.S. Coast Guard approved label.

 - A snug fit.
 Check weight and chest size on the label and try the life jacket on your child right at the store.
 Pick up your child by the shoulders of the life jacket; and tell them to raise their arms and relax.
 The child's chin and ears won't slip through a properly fitting jacket.
 Do NOT buy a jacket that is too large, hoping the child will grow into it.
+Children come in many sizes and shapes.
+If a lifejacket style does not work well, try another one.

 - Head support for younger children.
 A well designed life jacket will support the child's head when the child is in the water.
 The head support also serves to roll the child face up.